ARIZONA DIVORCE BASICS AND OVERVIEW

 - Time Frame: After service of process, there is also a 60-day waiting period before a judgment is handed down.

-- Statute Statutes: Arizona Revised Statutes, Chapter 25.
+- State Statutes: Arizona Revised Statutes, Chapter 25.

 - Name of Action: Dissolution of Marriage.